gmc-code/PC-Microbit-Extension/docs/data_logging/data_logging_csv.rst

     :align: center
     :alt: light_readings_file_transfer

-| The file can then be used to display a chart in excel of in python using plotly or matplotlib.
+| The file can then be used to display a chart in excel or in python using plotly or matplotlib.

 ----